jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 Notes:
 * tl;dr - Please cluster administrators, cool your jets, this is a critical application and I need my application to be available
 * A PodDisruptionBudget defines the budget of voluntary disruption during scheduled maintenance
-* If you do not have a PodDisruptionBudget in place your workload might go offline when a cluster maintenance event is in place.
+* If you do not have a PodDisruptionBudget in place your workload might go offline when a cluster maintenance event is in place
 * Ensures a certain number or percentage of pods with an assigned label will not Voluntarily be evicted at any one point in time

 ```yaml